qdrant/landing_page/qdrant-landing/content/documentation/examples/databricks.md

 embeddings = dataset_df.rdd.mapPartitions(vectorize)
 ```

-The `mapPartitions()` method returns a [Resilient Distributed Dataset (RDD)](https://www.databricks.com/glossary/what-is-rdd) which can then be converted to a Spark dataframe along with the specified schema.
+The `mapPartitions()` method returns a [Resilient Distributed Dataset (RDD)](https://www.databricks.com/glossary/what-is-rdd) which should then be converted back to a Spark dataframe.

 #### Building the new Spark dataframe with the vectorized data